NarayanMahadevan/MakeTechEz/Tutorial_Four/Tutorial_Four.md

 | 0 | False |
 | 1 | True |

 Note the ! character followed immeditly by the = character denotes the inequality predicate.
 The ! character alone is not a predicate but a _not_ operator.
-For example !0 == 1 and !1 == 0.
+For example __!0 == 1__and __!1 == 0__.
 Predicates have a precedence lower then output, input and not operators, but above arithmetic operators(+,-,*,/).
 Due to this, ceratin expressions need paranthesis around them to function properly.
 The easiest way to solve this problem is to be liberal with paranthesis usage.
 Use them whether you need them or not.

 <a name="ConditionalStatements"/>
 ###One-Way and Two-Way Conditional Statements